1989–90 Gillingham F.C. season: Players

 Twenty-six players made at least one appearance for Gillingham during the season.
 Johnson and Paul Haylock made the most; each made a total of 51 appearances in all competitions.
 Haylock missed only two league games, whereas Johnson was absent for only one Fourth Division game and one in the Associate Members' Cup.
 Six other players made 40 or more appearances: Heritage, Hillyard, Lovell, O'Shea, Lee Palmer, and Walker.
 Gary Smith made the fewest appearances, playing only twice, both times as a substitute.
 The two games would prove to be the entirety of his professional career.

 Thirteen players scored at least one goal during the season.
 Lovell was the team's top scorer for the third consecutive season; he scored 16 goals in Fourth Division matches and a total of 18 in all competitions.
-It was the fourth consecutive season in which he was the team's top scorer.
 Heritage was the second highest-scoring player, with a total of 9 goals; no other player scored more than three times.